JAC-1/newspacejp/README.md

 ## Future Implementations

-- Save your favorite news articles
+- ✅ Save your favorite news articles
 - hover or tap to look up unknown words
-- Bing news API / ai suggestions
+- User read history stored on db
+- Buttons reflect if article is already saved or not